y-r-s/ExcusezMars/README.md

 This repository contains the completed AI4MARS U-Net baseline, reproducible training artifacts, English result visualization, and a single-page Three.js rover geometry demo on real HiRISE terrain.

+## ARMA - The VW Beetle ON MARS

+When we started, our objective was to use ML to optimise a vehicle design for Mars.
+We started by feeding in Mars rover, Earth car data and the payload we want it to be able to carry, what kind of terrain it's dealing with - Mars terrain - obviously.
+Then we let AI calculate a logical set of data for the vehicle design, including wheel dimension, wheel width, wheelbase length, chassis size etc. After creating the 3d model, we let ML use it to run a simulation on the mars geo data to confirm that it will be able to drive around.

 ### Quick start: rover demo

 ```sh